janrain/janrain-python-api/README.rst

 ~~~~~~~~~~~~~~~~~~

 The ``config`` module includes utilities for reading configuration data from the
-``.apidrc`` file.
-This provides a simple way to authenticate API calls without
+``.janrain-capture`` file.
+This provides a simple way to authenticate API calls
-having to hard-code client_id and client_secret values.
+without having to hard-code client_id and client_secret values.

 .. code-block:: python